Refrigerant: Phase-down of HFCs (climate-change mitigation)

 Hydrofluorocarbons (HFCs) were widely adopted as replacements for CFCs and HCFCs in the 1990s and 2000s.
-HFCs are not ozone-depleting, but they have global warming potentials (GWPs) hundreds to thousands of times greater than CO_{2} and atmospheric lifetimes that can extend for decades.
+HFCs are not ozone-depleting, but they have global warming potentials (GWPs) hundreds to thousands of times greater than and atmospheric lifetimes that can extend for decades.
 The primary reason for HFCs' high global warming potential is the absorption of infrared radiation (i.e., radiated heat, or thermal radiation) by the molecular bonds between carbon and fluorine atoms.

 Different HFCs were adopted for different purposes.
-In domestic refrigerators and automobiles, R-134a replaced the CFC, R-12.
+In domestic refrigerators and automobiles, R-134a (an HFC) replaced the CFC R-12.
 In low-pressure chillers, R-123 replaced R-11.
-In small air conditioners, the blended refrigerant R-410A ultimately replaced R-22, following initial consideration of R-407C.
-And in low-temperature commercial refrigeration, the blend R-404A replaced R-502.
+In small air conditioners, the blended refrigerant R-410A ultimately replaced R-22, following initial consideration of R-407C; and in low-temperature commercial refrigeration, the blend R-404A replaced R-502.

-The observed stabilization of HCFC concentrations (left graphs) and the growth of HFCs (right graphs) in earth's atmosphere.
+The observed stabilization of HCFC concentrations (left graphs) and the growth of HFCs (right graphs) in Earth's atmosphere.

-During this era, the atmospheric concentrations of HCFC's began to stabilize, while the concentrations of HFCs rose sharply (see figure).
+During this era, the atmospheric concentrations of HCFCs began to stabilize, while the concentrations of HFCs rose sharply (see figure).

 The situation began to change in 1997, when HFCs and fluorocarbons (FCs) were included in the Kyoto Protocol to the Framework Convention on Climate Change.
 The Kyoto Protocol was an agreement to cap emissions of certain greenhouse gases at a level 5% below 1990 emissions.
 These gases included HFCs.

 In response, governments introduced new regulations.
-For example, in 2006, the EU adopted a regulation on fluorinated greenhouse gases (FCs and HFCs) to encourage to transition to natural refrigerants.
+For example, in 2006, the EU adopted a regulation on fluorinated greenhouse gases (FCs and HFCs) to encourage the transition to natural refrigerants.

-During the 2010s, new equipment increasingly used lower-GWP HFCs, hydrocarbons, and hydrofluoroolefins (HFO) as refrigerants.
+During the 2010s, new equipment increasingly used lower-GWP HFCs, hydrocarbons, and hydrofluoroolefins (HFOs) as refrigerants.
 These refrigerants varied by sector of use, as described in contemporaneous press reports: R-600a (isobutane) for domestic refrigeration; R-32 and R-454B for stationary air conditioning;

 R-514A, R-1233zd(E), and R-1234ze(E) for chillers;

-and R-32, R-290 (propane), R-407A, and R-744 (CO_{2}) for commercial refrigeration.
+and R-32, R-290 (propane), R-407A, and R-744 for commercial refrigeration.
 These choices reflected a range of trade-offs between established approaches, flammability, and reduced GWP.
 Some of these selections had a lower, but still high, GWP and were seen as transitional.